-The findings presented here are drawn from a study involving interviews with eighteen unaccompanied young people and twelve social care professionals.
+The findings presented here are drawn from a study involving interviews with eighteen unaccompanied young people and twelve social care professionals in 2015.
 All the participants were accessed in one local authority (LA) area in Northern England.
 The purpose of the study was to explore the different aspects of unaccompanied young people’s social networks.
 A diverse range of unaccompanied young people participated; in terms of their country of origin, gender, age, immigration status and length of time in the UK.
 This diversity allowed the research to capture a broad range of experiences.
 However, all were aged between seventeen and twenty-five and were therefore current or former ‘care leavers’.
 The majority of unaccompanied young people were approached via a gatekeeper within the local authority, a senior social worker specialising in asylum seeking and refugee children.
+The gatekeepers role was to give information to the young people about the study and ask them to contact the researcher if they wished to take part.
 Four of the young people were accessed through local voluntary organisations in order to capture young people who might not be fully engaged with formal services.
-All the young people were able to speak a reasonable level of English and had some ongoing contact with either statutory or voluntary services.
-This has implications for the findings, as this study was not able to capture the experiences of some of the most vulnerable unaccompanied young people who have limited language skills and/or are not engaged with any services.
+All the young people were able to speak English to a standard which meant they did not feel they required an interpreter and all had some ongoing contact with either statutory or voluntary services.
+This has implications for the findings, as this study was not able to capture the experiences of some of the most vulnerable unaccompanied young people who have not yet developed English language skills and/or are not engaged with any services.
 However, it was vital for the ethical integrity of the research that the young participants were known to have some access to support following the interviews, as social networks are a potentially sensitive and unsettling topic.
+Past research has shown that unaccompanied young people may have difficulty discussing social relationships due to feelings of isolation, fear of disclosing information to others and emotional trauma associated with the loss of family, friends and connections in the distant and recent past (Wade et al. 2012)

 In the first phase of interviews the unaccompanied young people took part in a qualitative interview which involved constructing a ‘social network’ map (Kindermann, 2007).
 Participants were asked to place themselves in the middle of a diagram and then draw their network of social relationships around them.
 Creating a diagrammatical representation of the social network provided the foundation for the interview conversation and provided a piece of documentary data for the researcher to thematically analyse along with transcripts from the interview.
 In the second phase, eleven follow up interviews with young people were conducted.
-Follow up interviews took place between six and nine months after the original interview and sought to capture any significant changes to social relationships that had taken place over time.
-The seven young people who did not take part in follow up interviews either chose not to take part or were not possible to contact before fieldwork ended.
+Follow- up interviews took place between six and nine months after the original interview and sought to capture any significant changes to social relationships that had taken place over time.
+The seven young people who did not take part in follow -up interviews either chose not to take part or were not possible to contact before fieldwork ended.